ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-ie.md

 To enable these features, select the Hosted Exchange service concerned in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), then choose which action to perform from the tabs that appear.

-For assistance with these features, please refer to our documentation in this portal: [https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/).
+For assistance with these features, please refer to [our documentation](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/).

 ## Go further